New England Triptych: Overview

-The third movement, "Chester", is perhaps Billings' best known tune.
-Originally a church hymn, it was adopted by the Continental Army as a marching song.
+The third movement, "Chester", is a patriotic hymn first published by Billings in 1770 and revised in 1778.
 The orchestral piece derives both from the spirit of the hymn and the marching song:

 New England Triptych has become one of the works most indelibly associated with William Schuman.
 It also exists in an arrangement by the composer for concert band although the "Chester" movement was revised and lengthened.

 Recordings

-Antal Doráti recorded New England Tripych for London Records (OS 26442) with the National Symphony Washington DC on 23-26 & 30 April 1975 and it was released in December 1976 on LP, in the US only.
+Antal Doráti recorded New England Triptych for London Records (OS 26442) with the National Symphony Washington DC on 23-26 & 30 April 1975 and it was released in December 1976 on LP, in the US only.
 A CD issue has been published by The Doráti Edition (ADE 050).